EwetoyeIbrahim/Equimolar-Blog/README.md

 I wanted to build a blog for publishing articles and some python programmes, thus, I may have a hard time using wordpress, which sounds like the simplest, in conjunction with my python codes.
 Why not fork one of the python-blog repos?
 After trying out alot of them, read more in the next section, none of them seems to solve my needs as stated below.

-The needs that call for the development of the app, is listed below.
-Obviously, if this are not the features you needed, you may simply jump to the next section to see other available options built by some brilliant people, in fact there are alot out there you can pick from, so feel free to explore alot of brilliant options out there depending on your needs.
+The needs that call for the development of the flask blog app, are listed below.
+Obviously, if this are not the features you needed, you may simply jump to the next section to see other available options built by some brilliant people, in fact there are alot out there you can pick from, so feel free to explore alot of other brilliant options out there depending on your needs.
 ### List of the requirements
 1. Support Postings by Many Users.
 2. Article should support tagging